You are here

 Vivian Wong is a Program Coordinator with the San Pablo Economic Development Corporation.
 Vivian received her Bachelor of Science in Environmental Science from the University of San Francisco, and her master of urban planning from the University of Washington.
 She previously worked at Chinatown Community Development Center in San Francisco for five years where she worked on economic development and transportation planning, commercial corridor management, coalition building, conflict resolution.
 During her graduate studies, Vivian spent her work hours at King County Solid Waste Division and the Seattle Department of Planning and Development.
 Her thesis focused on LEED-Neighborhood Design food production in urban areas.
 Her goals are to serve the communities she lives and works in by building social capital in order to equip residents with the right tools to leverage their social capital for increased government attention and funding.
 She is very excited to work at San Pablo EDC, where she brings her creativity, project management skills, and team building passion to help create effective, fundable, and realistic economic development for the city of San Pablo.

 Inder Grewal received his B.A. from the University of California Davis in Urban Sociology and Urban and Regional Planning.
-He previously worked at the Franklin Neighborhood Development Corporation in Sacramento, where he assisted with research and writing an economic development strategic plan for the Franklin neighborhood.
+He previously worked at the Franklin Neighborhood Development Corporation in Sacramento, where he assisted with research and writing an economic development strategic plan focusing on renewable energy and energy efficiency as a catalyst for employment pathways and public health intervention in the Franklin neighborhood.

 Nora Ruiz is a Program Assistant at the San Pablo EDC.
 Hailing from Peru, Nora immigrated to California at the age of four with her family.
 Nora's passion lies in helping the Latino community thrive, as well as assisting the re-entry population start afresh.
 She runs Removing Barriers Tattoo Removal clinics.
 Nora is the only bilingual and biliterate Spanish speaker on staff and enjoys interfacing with the community, including job seekers and business owners.
 She has a young son and loves spending time being a mom.
 Nora attended San Francisco State University and Contra Costa College.